-- 1. On or before January 10 of the tax year, each assessor files with the county board of taxation the Tax List (real property, personal property and exempt property) and Tax List Duplicate showing the assessed value of each property in the taxing district.
+- 1. On or before January 10 of the tax year, each assessor files with the County Board of Taxation the Tax List (real property, personal property and exempt property) and Tax List Duplicate showing the assessed value of each property in the taxing district.
 Value is determined as of October 1 of the preceding year for real property and January 1 of the preceding year for certain locally assessed personal property. - 2.
 Early in the calendar year, the municipal and county governing bodies and the local boards of education make up their respective budgets.
 Anticipated revenue from various sources is deducted from the budget amounts required.
-The amount remaining to be raised by a levy on real and personal property is reported to the county board of taxation. - 3.
-Each county tax board apportions the amount to be raised by property taxes to support county government among the taxing districts in the county, adds to the respective county portion the amounts needed from property taxes to finance the municipal government and the school district, and divides the total levy by the assessed value of all taxable property to establish the local tax rate.

-- 4. The tax rates are reported to the municipality which collects the property tax for the county, the school district, and itself. - 5.
+The amount remaining to be raised by a levy on real and personal property is reported to the County Board of Taxation. - 3.
+Each County Tax Board apportions the amount to be raised by property taxes to support county government among the taxing districts in the county, adds to the respective county portion the amounts needed from property taxes to finance the municipal government and the school district, and divides the total levy by the assessed value of all taxable property to establish the local tax rate. - 4.
+The tax rates are reported to the municipality which collects the property tax for the county, the school district, and itself. - 5.
 If there are special district costs, the special district governing body reports the amount needed to the assessor, who calculates the tax rate for this purpose by dividing the amount to be raised by the total value of taxable property in the special district.
-This rate is added to the regular general tax rate for the municipality to determine the taxes on properties in the special district. - 6.
-The appropriate tax rate is multiplied by the assessment on each property to determine the taxes due for the current year.
+This rate is applied to the properties in the special district.

+6. The appropriate tax rate is multiplied by the assessment on each property to determine the taxes due for the current year for each property owner.

-104. Legislative Limit on Municipal and County Budget Increase.
+104. Legislative Limit on Municipal and County Budget Increases.